(800) 222 1222

 • Real-time data surveillance that identifies emerging public health trends.

-The Hospital Fair Share program has helped the Washington Poison Center continue to provide vital public health safety net resources for all Washingtonians, and in 2020, the community benefit investment made by hospitals and healthcare systems resulted in the following:
+The Hospital Engagement program has helped the Washington Poison Center continue to provide vital public health safety net resources for all Washingtonians, and in 2023, the community benefit investment made by hospitals and healthcare systems resulted in the following:

-• 92% of all cases, when the poison center was contacted first, were managed at home, lessening the impact on emergency transport services and emergency room departments.
+• 91% of all cases, when the poison center was contacted first, were managed at home, preventing a costly trip to the hospital & saving Washingtonians, insurance companies, & Apple Health over $53.4 million in healthcare costs

-• 43% of all calls concerned a child under 6-years-old.
+• 35% of all calls concerned a child under 5years or under

-• 20 % of calls received were from healthcare professionals.
+• 25.7% of calls received were from healthcare professionals

-• 4,314 people were reached through Public Health Education through train the trainer presentations, industry association conferences, employer health fairs, community fairs and activities, teacher training, parent training, classroom and school assemblies.
+• 21,000 people were reached through Public Health Education through train the trainer presentations, industry association conferences, employer health fairs, community fairs and activities, teacher training, parent training, classroom and school assemblies

-For more information about the Hospital Fair Share Program, contact Katie Von Derau, Managing Director, vonderau@wapc.org.
+For more information about the Hospital Engagement Program, contact Katie Von Derau, Managing Director